 Mahonia, also known as Oregon Grape Holly, are unique evergreen shrubs with spiky, holly-like leaves.
 They are used for massed planting as a hedge, barrier & screen or as a single colorful specimen.
 Spiny foliage grows erect starting with a deep red color scheme, then turning a deep, glossy green and then showing off in late fall with beautiful burgundy highlights that continue in the winter.

-Lemon-yellow flowers have an amazing scent come out in late winter.
+Lemon-yellow flowers have an amazing scent come out in late winter to early spring.
 They're grouped in clusters that are spike like, protruding up at the top of the shrub.
 The flowers eventually transform into powder blue berries that birds will love.

 Mahonia shrubs can thrive in shady areas and are considered drought tolerant once established.